aehomay/DouroFlowMaker/README.md

 # DouroFlowMaker
-This is a open source project to be an add-on for Visual Studio 2015 and later versions by the purpose of method visualization through generating a flowchart for the selected method on the IDE of Visual Studio C#
+This is an open source project to be an add-on for Visual Studio 2015 and later versions by the purpose of method visualization through generating a flowchart for the selected method on the IDE of Visual Studio C#.
+After installing this Add-on in visual studio by selecting a method from the under developing source code and invoking command of "Generate Flow" you will see a flowchart which represent the method`s functionality.